bonvech/2dlaughgame_tx/README.md

 # 2dlaughgame_tx
-This is tiny 2d game based on TxLib.h and other libraries.
+This is tiny 2d game based on TxLib.h and other tiny sound/graphics Libraries on C++.